pnp/sp-dev-fx-webparts/samples/react-azure-openai-connector/README.md

 ![./assets/studio06.png](./assets/studio06.png)

-The webpart offers the same functionality, showing how to call the Azure OpenAI API, with a pre-configured Data source.
+The web part offers the same functionality, showing how to call the Azure OpenAI API, with a pre-configured Data source.

 __Note__: this is an experimental sample, based on the preview of the Azure OpenAI service, and the preview of the Data Connectors.
 Ensure you check the _prerequisites_ section if you are planning to run this sample.